zKXDEX/Cube3d/README.md

 ## Visualization

-Here is an image of the 3D rotating cube:
+this is the preview of the 3D rotating cube:

 ![3D Rotating Cube](./img/Cube.gif)